 So, if you are debating on whether you should buy a Rubicon, it comes down to personal preference.
 I wouldn’t spend the extra money on a Rubicon.
 Use the money you save buying a lower model Jeep on aftermarket axles.

 The only difference between the JK Dana 30 and Dana 44 is ring gear size, electronic locker, and bigger shafts.
 You’re better off just starting with an aftermarket Dana 44 that is a “true 44”.
-With the cost difference of a base Wrangler and a Rubicon, you could get aftermarket Dana 60 axles with lockers.
+With the cost difference between a base Wrangler and a Rubicon, you could get aftermarket Dana 60 axles with lockers.